Clarity-Digital-Twin/SeizureTransformer/docs/archive/submissions/UPSTREAM_ISSUE_DRAFT.md

 - Offer to share the checkpoint.pkl with predictions if they want to verify
 - Be prepared to explain NEDC TAES vs event-based scoring differences
 - Emphasize this is meant to help the community, not criticize
-# GitHub Issue Draft for keruiwu/SeizureTransformer
+# GitHub Issue Draft for keruiwu/SeizureTransformer (Archived Draft)

 Note: This draft contains legacy numbers that were produced prior to our merge_gap deprecation.
-Before posting, update all figures to match SINGLE_SOURCE_OF_TRUTH.md (no merge) and specify the exact NEDC metric used (TAES vs OVERLAP).
+Before posting, update all figures to match docs/status/SINGLE_SOURCE_OF_TRUTH.md (no merge) and specify the exact NEDC metric used (TAES vs OVERLAP).
 Do not cite 60.83/137.x FA values without re‑extraction.